 A child’s primary teeth also help the child learn to talk correctly while supplying the needed facial structure of the face.
 Without teeth, the child’s speech might develop problems or not sound clear.

 The baby teeth also aid the permanent teeth to develop in the bone correctly and emerge in place.

 Schedule a pediatric appointment in Wyomissing, PA today

 Contact the dental team at Grove Dental Group and Orthodontics to schedule your child’s first pediatric appointment.
-Dr. Jeffrey N. Grove and his skilled team will help lay a successful lifelong foundation for your child’s ongoing oral health.
+Our skilled team will help lay a successful lifelong foundation for your child’s ongoing oral health.
 They will examine your baby’s teeth and offer you tips on how to properly care for the emerging teeth.
 Contact our Wyomissing, PA office today to schedule a pediatric appointment.